ParthibanRajasekaran/cypress-mocha/README.md

-# Cypress Page Object Model and Test Execution
+# Cypress Tech Task - TechFin

 This documentation provides detailed steps for creating page classes, test classes, and executing them using Cypress